umayangag/nexoan/README.md

 ## Run E2E Tests

-Make sure the CRUD server and the API server are running.
+Make sure the CORE server and the API server are running.

 Note when making a call to ReadEntity, the ReadEntityRequest must be in the following format (output can be one or more of metadata, relationships, attributes):